nehaberu/da-ba-portfolio/04-ab-test-analysis/README.md

 - The lift holds on **desktop and mobile**; on tablet it's directionally positive but not significant (small sample) — worth a follow-up.

-**Decision: SHIP the one-page checkout**, roll out to 100% with a small holdback to watch for novelty effects.

 ![A/B results](figures/01_ab_results.png)

-*Dataset is fully synthetic, generated from a known ground-truth effect with a fixed seed.*